barnese3/Fly-Docs/proxy.md

 })
 ```

 This example is way more rare, it sends no host header at all.
-Usually you'd strip out `x-forwarded-host`,
-since some origins don't like that.
 This function sends all traffic to an Amazon ELB, but never sends a host header:

 ```javascript
 const origin = proxy("https://elb1298.amazonaws.com", {